-The Camco Water Bandit is one of the handiest RVing accessories you can buy.
-There are few things more annoying than trying to screw a hose onto a water spigot that’s dirty or has broken or missing threads.
+The Camco Water Bandit, a $9 gadget, is one of the handiest RVing accessories you can buy.
+Few things are more annoying than trying to screw a hose onto a dirty water spigot that has broken or missing threads.

 That’s why we love the RV Water Bandit so much — it eliminates headaches from broken spigots and helps stop leaking hose connections.

 Let’s take a closer look at what makes it so helpful.

 What Is the Camco Water Bandit and What Does It Do?

 The Camco Water Bandit helps you attach your hose to water sources you wouldn’t otherwise be able to.
 The Water Bandit can attach to broken spigots, other hoses, spigots with stripped threads, and more.
 It helps you quickly attach to a water faucet or spigot and prevents leaks that come from loose or dirty connections and missing threads.